 What Is Sports Betting Juice?

-“Juice” in sports betting is the amount of money the sportsbook takes as their cut.
+Betting juice is the amount of money the sportsbook takes as their cut.
+It’s also called vigorish.

 When Do You Break Even with the Juice Factor?